-- Possess a bachelor's degree from an accredited four year institution - 2.
+- 1. Possess a bachelor's degree from an accredited four year institution. - 2.
 Submit an MEd application and official transcripts from all previous colleges and universities attended. - 3.
-Have a minimum overall grade point average of 3.00 on a 4.00 point scale. - Provide three written recommendations from individuals stating that the applicant is capable of and has the potential to pursue graduate study. - 5.
-Score a minimum of 900 on the GRE.
-The test must have been taken within ten years of application to the program. - 6.
+Have a minimum overall grade point average of 3.00 on a 4.00 point scale. - 4.
+Provide three written recommendations from individuals stating that the applicant is capable of and has the potential to pursue graduate study. - 5.
+Score a minimum of 900 on a Graduate Record Examination (GRE) taken within ten years of application to the program or have an undergraduate cumulative GPA of 3.25 or above.
+Students who are required to take the GRE must do so before enrollment in coursework beyond 6 graduate hours. - 6.
 Meet the English proficiency requirements for graduate admission to the University.